microsoft/axe-windows/docs/Automation.md

 ```

 **Note**: This script will work only if the instance of notepad.exe started is the only instance in the entire system.
 If there is more than one instance, the PowerShell layer will throw an Exception because it tries to convert something like "123 456" to a number, which will fail.

+**Warning**: Downloading this package using nonstandard methods, such as directly from a web browser, may cause PowerShell's Import-Module command to fail.
+We recommend using NuGet to acquire the package.